o2r-project/reference-implementation/README.md

 ### Contents

 All of the software, specification and documentation for the o2r system are available nested in this project.
+Deprectated projects are not included as submodules anymore but are listed below for transparency.

 | **Component** | **Directory | **Online** |
 | ------ | ------ | ------ |